mayasharma2110/Keep-Riding/README.md

 The home page will contain a reviews section showing how other customers have enjoyed their time at the riding school.

-The website will comtain a prices section which shows the lessons offered and their prices, including any special offers.
+The website will contain a prices section which shows the lessons offered and their prices, including any special offers.

-The website will comtain a contact section which alows users to get in touch with the school to request more information or book a lesson.
+The website will contain a contact section which allows users to get in touch with the school to request more information or book a lesson.

 ### Skeleton